 The Department of Economics is one of the most diverse departments in the Pacific Northwest and possibly the nation.
 About 42% of our faculty are women (6 women and 8 men).
 We are also an international department; about 42% of our faculty are foreign-born.
 Currently, we have faculty members from China, Bangladesh, Turkey, Italy and Greece.
 Learn more about the College’s student diversity here.

 Our Department includes nationally and internationally recognized faculty members.
 We are continually publishing our research in high-quality disciplinary and interdisciplinary academic journals.
 Our roster includes a Fellow of the National Bureau of Economic Research (NBER).
 Faculty members have been contributing authors to the National Climate Assessment Report and the 5th IPCC Assessment Report.
 Multiple members have received research grants from the National Science Foundation (NSF), the Environmental Protection Agency (EPA), and NASA.
 According to the Carnegie Classification of Institutions of Higher Education, our university is classified as an R2 U.S. academic institution – a Doctoral University exhibiting Higher Research Activity.

 We are an applied department with a microeconomics emphasis; we specialize in environmental, natural resource, health, population, urban, regional and sustainability economics.

-For the 2018-19 academic year, we offer a total of five (5) funding opportunities: two (2) graduate fellowships with no work commitment requirement, three (3) regular graduate assistantships and one (1) graduate assistantship for a minority student.
+Each academic year, we offer a total of five (5) funding opportunities: two (2) graduate fellowships with no work commitment requirement and three (3) regular graduate assistantships.
 Check out the details here!
 These funding opportunities come with tuition waivers too.

 Graduate classes at Boise State are taught by tenured and tenure-track faculty members, not graduate students.
 A significant attention is placed on foundations of microeconomics and econometrics but students are also allowed to follow an interdisciplinary track through elective courses.
 Core classes are offered at noon, allowing for students who work to take them during a long lunch break.
 Many of the graduate elective classes are offered in the evening.